 (1) The employer is not excluded by subsection (b) of this regulation;

-(2) The employer meets the qualifications of subsection (d) but has been identified as a partially participating self-insured employer by action of the Manager for cause.
-Cause may include, but is not limited to, failure to provide a parental agreement of assumption and guarantee; failure to file a complete and timely Self-Insurer's Annual Report;; failure to post the required security deposit by the required date; failure to report all claim liabilities or to estimate claims liabilities pursuant to Section 15300 of these regulations as determined in a routine audit or special audit; and/or, failure to post alternate deposit for new subsidiaries or affiliates of the self-insurer after the end of the cycle for the previous year's alternate composite deposit.
+(2) The employer meets the qualifications of subsection (d) but has been identified as a partially participating self-insured employer by action of the Chief for cause.
+Cause may include, but is not limited to, failure to provide a parental agreement of assumption and guarantee; failure to file a complete and timely Self-Insurer's Annual Report; failure to file a complete and timely Actuarial Study and Summary; upon written request by the Self-Insurers Security Fund to make an employer partially instead of fully participating; failure to post the required security deposit by the required date; failure to report all claim liabilities or to estimate claims liabilities pursuant to Section 15300 of these regulations as determined in a routine audit or special audit; and/or, failure to post alternate deposit for new subsidiaries or affiliates of the self-insurer after the end of the cycle for the previous year's alternate composite deposit.

 (f) Excluded self-insured employers shall not be eligible for any portion of their security deposit to be covered by the alternative composite deposit.
 The excluded private self-insurer shall continue to secure its workers' compensation liabilities as required in Article 3 and to pay assessments as provided in Article 4 of this subchapter 2.